Home Improvement Arc

 "Yee~es."

 The next group to step up is a party of three.
-A busty traveling merchant woman, an elven kid whose E-rank makes him look a bit unreliable for an adventurer bodyguard, and a slave apprentice tagging along… Ah, so the elf is a boy.
-Yeah, without checking his identification, that would have been hard to tell.
+A busty traveling merchant woman, an elven kid who looks a bit unreliable as an adventurer bodyguard given his E-rank, and a slave apprentice tagging along… Ah, so the elf is a boy.
+Yeah, I wouldn't have been able to tell without checking his identification.

 I check her Merchants' Guild Card and… hmm?
 The dates are strange.
 It does say she came from Solasidor, but she hasn't passed through any intermediate towns, and then there's the number of days.